-After spending our life savings on airport food, we stocked up for our almost 5 hour flight to Cancun.
-We flew Interjet, a Mexican airline, so the onboard movie was in Spanish, but they were nice enough to also translate all instructions and announcements into English, so that put my mind at ease.
+After spending our life savings on airport food, we stocked up for our almost 5 hour flight from LAX to Cancun.
+We flew Interjet, a Mexican airline, so the onboard movie was in Spanish.
+They were nice enough to also translate all instructions and announcements into English, so that put my mind at ease.

-My absolutely favorite part was the overhead televisions where we could watch the take off and landing as if we were sitting in the front of the plane!
-As it had been 12 years since my last flight, I was surprised and momentarily terrified at how fast we lumbered down the runway before ascending.
-I do not remember from my past flights the plane taking off at such incredibly high speeds!
-Perhaps I just blocked out those memories or technology has advanced a bit.
+My favorite part of the flight was the overhead televisions where we could watch the take off and landing as if we were sitting in the front of the plane!
+It had been 12 years since my last flight.
+I was surprised and momentarily terrified at how fast we lumbered down the runway before ascending.
+I do not remember my previous flights taking off at such incredibly high speeds, but I’d never left from LAX!
 We did get to see a lot of ocean and mountains during the flight and I am happy to report that the flight was extremely smooth.

 Once we arrived at Cancun airport, we hired a shuttle driver to transport all 6 of us directly to our hotel in Playa Del Carmen, an hour ride away.
 (On a side note, it is extremely easy to fly into and get transportation out of Cancun Airport without speaking a lick of Spanish!)

-Our first hotel was the Fiesta Inn, a little bit on the north side of town, but in an excellent location, one block from the touristy but bustling Fifth Avenue and a short walk to the beach.
-Because Rick had to work the first week out there, we made sure we had WIFI and a swimming pool.
-The rooftop deck and pool blew us away, and we spent many hours hanging out either in the pool, or sitting at a shaded table or on a lounge chair, enjoying the cool breeze up there!
+Our first hotel was the Fiesta Inn, on the north side of town in an excellent location.
+It’s one block from the bustling Fifth Avenue and a short walk to the beach.
+Because my husband had to work the first week there, we made sure we had WIFI and a swimming pool.
+The rooftop deck and pool blew us away.
+Many hours were spent hanging out in the pool, or sitting at a shaded table, enjoying the cool breeze up there!

-So after we shopped, we just grabbed a taxi (there were lines of taxis waiting outside the store) to get a cheap and easy ride back to our hotel.
+After we shopped, we grabbed a taxi (from the lines of taxis waiting outside the store) to get a cheap and easy ride back to our hotel.
 Transportation is pretty affordable in Mexico, so many locals do not need to have a car to get around.
-We paid $30-$40mx, about $1.50 – $2.00usd to get 10 blocks back to our hotel, with a trunk full of groceries.
+We paid $30-$40 mx, about $1.50 – $2.00 usd to get 10 blocks back to our hotel, with a trunk full of groceries.
 And quite honestly, most locals use even cheaper means of transportation, which I’ll talk about later.